 A crown braid never fails to impress.
 Not only will it keep hair up and off of your neck but it will also have you looking like bohemian royalty.
 Wear it to the nuptials of your hippie-chic friends.

 You've seen the wet-look before.
 You've seen a chignon before.
-But a wet chignon?
-Mind-blowing.
+But a wet chignon is perfect for summer functions.
 Rather than rock the super slick-back, this look opts for an edgier textured finish that you can achieve by using a wide-tooth comb—or even your fingers.
 According to Stafford, "Those with a strong jawline or a heart-shaped face would suit this look beautifully, however, anyone can wear this style."